 Below are Western pony saddles for sale.
 You can purchase some of the saddles by themselves, while others are available in sets that include additional tack such as breast collars and/or headstalls.
 A pony saddle is built on a saddle tree to fit a pony instead of a horse.
-A pony saddle typically has a seat size to fit a child, but some of them come in sizes to fit an adult rider.
+They commonly have a seat size to fit a child, but some of them come in sizes to fit an adult rider.
 For more information about ponies, please scroll down beneath the saddles for sale.

 Comparison Shop Pony Saddles

-Below are pony saddles for sale from eBay and Amazon.
+Below are pony saddles for sale from several major online sellers.

 What Is A Pony?

-In the world of horses, a pony is usually considered to be a short horse.
-More specifically, a pony, when mature and finished growing, is typically defined as shorter than 14.2 hands tall.
+In the world of horses, a pony is often determined simply by a matter of height: A pony, when mature and finished growing, is typically defined as shorter than 14.2 hands tall.
+(A horse, then, is 14.2 hands tall or taller.)

 If you’re not familiar with how the height of horses and ponies are measured, they are measured (in inches) from the ground in a straight line to the top of their withers (see the image below).
 The resulting measurement is then converted to “hands,” the unit of measurement used to describe horse and pony height.
 One hand is equal to four inches.